Kavya-Krishnamurthy/Match-A-Genome/README.md

 # Match-A-Genome
-My final project submitted to Stanford's Code in Place program
+An interactive, beginner-friendly game to explore DNA, RNA, and protein sequence alignment — built as a final project for Stanford’s Code in Place 2025.